This blog may contain affiliate links. Read our disclosure policy for more info.

 - Sacred Valley and Machu Picchu 2-Day Trip – To see even more of this incredible area, book this two-day train tour of Sacred Valley and Machu Picchu.
 The ticket is only $479 USD and includes all transportation as well as your overnight stay in Aguas Calientes – the town at the base of Machu Picchu.
 You’ll see amazing archaeological sites in the Sacred Valley and catch the sunrise at Machu Picchu the next day.

 - Inca Trail 4-Day Hike – If you want to get to Machu Picchu the most famous way, then you simply have to hike the Inca Trail.
-I’ve included more detailed info about the Inca Trail further down in this blog (#5!)
+I’ve included more detailed info about the Inca Trail further down in this blog (#5) but just know that this guided tour includes a guide, all meals, stays at campsites with hot showers, entrance tickets, and all necessary transport including hotel pick up and drop off.
+It costs $798 USD per person but for such an iconic trek it will be well worth it!

 - Salkantay Trek 5-Day Hike – The Salkantay Trek is becoming one of the most popular ways to get to Machu Picchu.
 This is the tour we did and loved!
+Our tour cost $695 and included everything we needed from an expert mountain guide, entrance tickets, and lodging (3 nights camping 1 night at a 3-star hotel) to delicious meals and bonus experiences to make our trekking experience as enjoyable as it could be.
 We’ve written all about this popular hike on #6 below in this blog.

 Getting to Machu Picchu on your own: